mattdimicelli/Express_Public_Library_Catalog/readme.md

 made by the Mozilla Developer Network and also part of the Odin Project Curriculum for Node.js.
 I followed the tutorial but did make some modifications, such as using EJS instead of Pug, which was used in the tutorial.
 I also took the time to convert all of the CommonJS imports and exports to ECMA.
+Furthermore, I refactored the callbacks used in the original code from the tutorial to be promises instead.
 I like to "loosely" follow tutorials since it ensures that I am critically-thinking at more moments during the learning process and not simply copying code!
 I specifically chose EJS because I prefered to have a more HTML-like templating syntax than not.
 In regards the ECMA, ECMA imports/exports are now native to Node.js and many packages on npm are even being converted to this system, so it is the future and I have learned that it is ideal to write Node.js applications using it.
+For a similiar reason, I chose to utilize promises in my version because a promise-based implementation could be considered more elegant.
+The tutorial that this project is based on was made quite a while ago, and coding styles have changed.

 ### Challenge